sandypreiss/sandypreiss.github.io/_pages/about.md

 1. **Identify problems:** find pain points or knowledge gaps in current processes that could be solved with machine learning,
 1. **Ask the right questions:** to surface constraints and gotchas early, and
-1. **Identify solutions:** design and develop machine learning pipelines to solve the problems.
+1. **Identify solutions:** design and develop machine learning pipelines to solve problems.

 To date, most of my [projects](/projects/) have fallen into three broad technical areas:

-- **Applied natural language processing,** including a wide range of data sources (social media, survey, scientific); models (LLMs, BERT-based models, smaller specialized models); and problem spaces (information extraction, thematic analysis, Q&A systems).
+- **Applied natural language processing,** including a wide range of data sources (social media, survey, scientific); models (LLMs, BERT-based); and problem spaces (information extraction, thematic analysis, Q&A systems).
 - **Causal inference with observational data,** with an emphasis on the healthcare domain and EHR data.
 - **Microsimulation,** including agent-based and discrete-event models.

 I work with open-source languages and tools whenever possible.
-Most of my work is in Python and PySpark, with a sprinkle of R.
+Most of my work is in Python and PySpark, with a sprinkle of SQL and R.

 Depending on the project, I've built products ranging from one-off analyses to Python packages and deployed apps.